-A second 1924 Supreme Court case involved not an actual hamlet sanction, but a threat by an influential leader in Nara unilaterally to oust an uncooperative villager (Case 23).
-The leader had told the villager to vote for a particular candidate.
-Try anything else, he warned, and he would expel him from the village.
+A second 1924 case involved not an official village sanction, but a threat by an influential leader in Nara unilaterally to oust an uncooperative villager (Case 23).
+The leader told the villager to vote for a particular candidate.
+Try anything else, he warned, and he would expel him.
 The prosecutor brought criminal charges against the leader.
-Expelling someone from a village is not a technical term, of course, and the defendant's lawyer professed not to know what it meant.
+Expelling someone from a village is not a technical term, and the defendant's lawyer professed not to know what it meant.
 The Supreme Court declared it easy to see that the defendant meant “murahachibu.”
-The lawyer also protested that the defendant had had no authority to expel someone anyway.
+The lawyer also protested that the defendant had had no authority to expel anyone anyway.
 The Supreme Court observed that the defendant was an influential man, and that a resident could reasonably worry about the threat.
 It affirmed the conviction.

 IV.
 Zones of Judicial Neutrality